 Where are the funds for this annuity coming from?

-Are you replacing another annuity, and if so, what benefits or guarantees might you lose?
+Are you replacing another annuity?
+If so, what additional costs will you have and what benefits or guarantees might you lose?

 If a recommendation does not align with your personal circumstances, ask questions and request an explanation of why the recommended annuity is in your best interest.

 Insurance companies typically pay agents commissions ranging from 1% to 10% of the contract value, depending on the product.
 These commissions are paid by the insurer and are not deducted from your premium.
 If you ask, the agent must estimate how much commission they will receive.

+TYPES OF ANNUITIES

+Most annuity sales today involve the following product types:

+Fixed/Multi-year guaranteed annuities (MYGAs)

+Fixed indexed annuities

+Registered index-linked annuities (RILAs)

+Variable annuities

+All of the product types listed above are deferred products.
+Immediate annuities (single premium immediate annuities, or SPIAs) represent a much smaller share of overall sales.

 FIXED/MULTI-YEAR GUARANTEED ANNUITIES